JustSleightly/SleightlyBall/README.md

 # Requirements

+1. Basic Unity experience + VRChat SDK3 uploading experience.
-1. A **validated** license key for first time activation
+2. A **validated** license key for first time activation.
-	1. License keys can be purchased from my [store](https://store.sleightly.dev/)
+	1. License keys can be purchased from my [store](https://store.sleightly.dev/).
-	2. Keys must be validated by joining my [discord](https://discord.sleightly.dev/) and opening a ticket with my automated discord bot
+	2. Keys must be validated by joining my [discord](https://discord.sleightly.dev/) and opening a ticket with my automated discord bot.
-2. An active **internet connection** while in Unity in order to use the tool - cannot be used offline
+2. An active **internet connection** while in Unity in order to use the tool - cannot be used offline.
-3. Only compatible with Unity for **Windows** - not compatible with Unity for Mac/Linux at this time
+3. Only compatible with Unity for **Windows** - not compatible with Unity for Mac/Linux at this time.
+Windows 11 is untested.
-4. Compatible with both Unity 2018 and 2019
+4. Compatible with both Unity 2018 and 2019.
-5. Pre-requisite import - VRCSDK3 of at least 2021 compatible with your Unity version
+5. Pre-requisite import - [VRCSDK3](https://vrchat.com/home/download) of at least 2021 compatible with your Unity version.

 ---